 3. Online store

 As ecommerce has grown, there have been multiple attempts to integrate an ecommerce solution into WordPress and other CMS solutions.
-Lately, however, WooCommerce has taken the ecommerce world by storm and now powers over 40% of all online stores.
+Lately, however, WooCommerce has taken the ecommerce world by storm and is currently the most popular ecommerce technology.
 This means that you can use WordPress to build an online store using the plugin that is leading the pack when it comes to ecommerce.

 4. Event website